 Management of diabetes involves maintaining blood glucose levels close to the normal range.
 Standard methods for glucose testing currently include self-monitoring of blood glucose and laboratory testing of HbA1c to measure longer term glycemic control.

-Continuous glucose monitoring systems (CGMS) were developed to gain a more complete picture of blood glucose levels.
+Continuous glucose monitoring systems (CGMs) were developed to gain a more complete picture of blood glucose levels.
 These systems monitor interstitial glucose levels every five minutes, or 288 times per day.
 A small sensor, worn in the abdominal area, measures and stores data for four to five days.
-The data provides important information about glucose trends throughout the day and night to help the patient and provider optimize control of their glucose levels for improved health.
+The data provides important information about glucose trends throughout the day and night to help the patient and provider optimize control of glucose levels for improved health.

-A referral is required from your physician and insurance company that includes clinical information about your diabetes.
+A referral is required from your provider and insurance company that includes clinical information about your diabetes.
 The CGM program is covered by most insurance companies.
 Patients not covered by insurance may self-refer; you may qualify for sliding scale payments.
 Referrals should be faxed to 360-814-5515.
 Our hours are weekdays 8 a.m. to 4 p.m.

 Gestational Diabetes Program